amircuriel/CCG-Builder/README.md

 # CCG-Builder
  A development-focused template of a collectible card game.

-The goal of this project is to take an existing card game, break it down to its most basic components, and rebuild it from the ground up in the most flexible and generic way possible, in order to create a basic template anyone can use to:
+The goal of this project is to build a card game with an architectural design that is so modular and flexible, anyone could use it to:

-1. Design a wide array of different cards using the game's base mechanics, and play with them against another player.
+1. Design a wide array of different cards using the game's base mechanics, and test them in play against another player.

 2. Easily expand it with additional card types, mechanics and more, with little to no coding, in order to create a unique card game of their own.

-To achieve that, I've reverse-engineered the popular card game "Hearthstone", and created a set of basic rules, mechanics and keywords which can be used to define complex effects and interactions.
+To achieve that, I've taken the popular card game "Hearthstone" as a template, broke it down to its basic building blocks, and extracted from it a set of simple rules, mechanics and keywords which can be combined to define complex effects and interactions.
-</br>These rules allows the game to support high levels of mechanical complexity out-of-the-box, while also allowing you to easily expand or change the rules in the future to support additional effects, mechanics, card types and more, without needing to re-write the whole architecture.
+</br>This flexible foundation allows the game to support high levels of mechanical complexity out-of-the-box, while also allowing you to easily expand or change the rules in the future to support additional effects, mechanics, card types and more, without needing to re-write the whole architecture or add special cases for everything.

-More info in this script:
+For more info, read this script:
 </br>*[Triggered Effect](Assets/Scripts/Core%20Mechanics/TriggeredEffect.cs)*

 Example of a card being designed in the inspector: